puzz00/year-of-the-owl-thm/year-of-the-owl-thm.md

 ![nmap1](/images/1.png)

 Since SMB is running, we can try a *null session* attack using `sudo smbmap -H 10.10.187.145` but this does not work.
-We cannot connect using *rpcclient* via `sudo rpcclient -U'%' 10.10.187.145'` without valid creds, either :frowining_face:
+We cannot connect using *rpcclient* via `sudo rpcclient -U'%' 10.10.187.145'` without valid creds, either :frowning_face:

 ![nmap2](/images/2.png)